 The following is an aggregate of DriveBC traffic advisories for the construction area:

 CONSTRUCTION on Highway 1 at Exit 6: McKenzie Ave

 Highway 1 (on Vancouver Island), in both directions.
 Road construction work at Exit 6: McKenzie Ave (Saanich).
-Intersection is now operating under the new temporary signals.
-Delays may occur between 8:00 pm and 5:30am.
+Expect delays.
+Traffic pattern change in effect.
+NB & SB Hwy 1 thru traffic stay left under the underpass.
+McKenzie/Admirals traffic exit right off Hwy 1 at off ramps.
 60 km/hr construction speed zone in effect 24/7.
-Last updated Fri Nov 2 at 2:19 PM PDT.
+Last updated Thu Dec 19 at 7:58 AM PST.
 (DBC-2630)

 [Truncated] Highway 1 (on Vancouver Island), southbound.
 Construction work between Burnside Rd W and Tolmie Lane for 2.2 km (Saanich).
 Until Fri Jan 31, 2020 at 5:00 PM PST.
 SB traffic changes btwn Burnside Bridge and south of Tillicum Rd.
 Through Dec 15 24 hrs per day.
 Boleskine/Saanich/Hwy 1 Intersection will be controlled by traffic personnel from 7:00pm Dec 18, 2019 to 5:00am Dec 19, 2019.
 SB periodic lane closures between Tillicum Rd and Kelvin Rd 7 PM to 5:30 AM through Jan 2020.
 Left turn